California HVAC license and insurance requirements

 California HVAC licenses are valid for two years.
 You’ll receive a notification from the CSLB about 60 days before the expiration date, including instructions on renewing your license.
 Currently, the cost of California HVAC license renewal is $450.

-If you have an active HVAC license in Arizona, Louisiana, Nevada or Utah, you may be eligible for HVAC license reciprocity in California.
+If you have an active HVAC license in Arizona, Louisiana and Nevada, you may be eligible for HVAC license reciprocity in California.

 If you qualify for reciprocity, the CSLB will waive the trade exam requirement.
 However, you’ll still need to submit verification of your work experience and pass the CSLB law and business exam.